“I’m illegitimate!” Jean declared to the author (her daughter) of this story. “I had no

 Alexander Filshie was a wine and spirits dealer when he married Janet McArthur in

 1890 and they produced 5 children.
 After his death from tuberculosis in 1907, his wife Janet continued with the business which was situated in Lusset Terrace, Old Kilpatrick

 John McArthur Filshie’s WW1 draft papers list his next of kin as his mother Janet

 residing at Ardenlea, Station Road, Old Kilpatrick.
 It is to this address that he

-returned to when he left North Borneo in 1922.
+returned when he left North Borneo in 1922.
 He continued to live there until his

 In 1932 John married Williamina McRea in Bowling.
-They had 3 children, Janet
+They had 3 children, a daughter

-born in 1933, William who died a few hours after his birth in 1934 and Ellen born
+born in 1933, a son who died a few hours after his birth in 1934 and another daughter born 1935.